 Once you are physically able, contact your insurance agent and explain the details of the accident.
 Although insurance coverage for all-terrain vehicles and utility terrain vehicles varies, there should be adequate coverage to help pay for the damages suffered.

-Damage to the ATV or UTV and medical bills should be covered, unless the insurance company feels there is a liability issue.
-This is the time you want to contact a Brookfield personal injury lawyer to fight on your behalf.
+Damage to the ATV or UTV and medical bills should be covered unless the insurance company feels there is a liability issue.
+This is the time you want to contact a Milwaukee personal injury lawyer to fight on your behalf.

 According to the Consumer Products Safety Commission, 100,000 emergency room visits last year were results of ATV accidents.
 Your attorney specializes in these type cases, and is your best chance to getting the insurance company to make things right.

 Don’t make the mistake of accepting a rejection by the insurance company just because they feel this incident was not covered.
-Call Cannon & Dunphy today and get a free consultation pertaining to the specifics of your ATV or UTV accident.
+Call the ATV accident lawyers at Cannon & Dunphy today and get a free consultation pertaining to the specifics of your ATV or UTV accident.